momofxg/ESE527-MidtermReport-CodingMonkey/README.md

 # ESE527-MidtermReport-CodingMonkey
 This repository is used for code upload of ESE 527 midterm project.
 And here is a reading instruction on the files included in this repository.

-Movie EDA & Recommendation System for TMDB
+Movie EDA & Recommendation System for TMDB <br />
-Team Name: Coding Monkey
+Team Name: Coding Monkey <br />
-Team Member: Momo Feng, Yueer He
+Team Member: Momo Feng, Yueer He <br />

 Reading instruction and file description:
 1. netflix_titles.csv: this csv file is the dataset we downloaded from the website 'https://www.kaggle.com/datasets/shivamb/netflix-shows'